tumblr/policy/privacy-policy.md

   and limiting access to your computer and browser by signing off after you have finished accessing your Account on the Services.

-  We seek to protect your information (including your Account information) to ensure that it is kept private; however, we can't guarantee the security of any information.
+  We use reasonable measures to protect your information (including your Account information) to ensure that it is kept private; however, we can't guarantee the security of any information.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.

 What Information You Can Access